faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 case the controller elects a leader and then saves that information in metadata (that will eventually go to the replicas).
 The rest of the replicas will join the ISR by catching up to the leader.

+### How Kafka persists messages

 ###  Min-ISR (minimum in-sync-replicas) and AKCs (acknowledgements)

-You've probably header that in a distributed systems world, sooner or later we will come across a choice if we want our system to be available or consistent in a failure scenarios.
+You've probably heard that in a distributed systems world, sooner or later we will come across a choice if we want our system to be available or consistent in a failure scenarios.
 In Kafka, this choice is made by collaboration of client side `KafkaProducer` and the Kafka brokers itself.
 Until now, we've mentioned that the `KafkaProducer` just publishes messages to the leader, then the replicas pull the messages, so they eventually end up on a few independent brokers.